addiks/symfony_rdm/README.md

 That is where this project comes into play.
 It provides a way (or several ways even) to define how to compose your doctrine2 entities with other things that doctrine normally does not know about.
 Currently it can only "store" a symfony service in a doctrine field by static mapping, this may be extended in the future.
-In this mapping you tell this plugin which field in an entity should contain what service.
+In this mapping you tell this bundle which field in an entity should contain what service.
 Then it hooks into the doctrine2 events to hydrate that fields with the needed services when you load your entities and even check's them when you try to persist new entities.
 That way you are now able to express domain logic in your entities that normally would have to be in a separate service.